firepear/petrel/README.rst

 ======================================================

-Asock now supports TLS, but it does now yet have a concept of connection authentication, or rate-limiting, or maximum transfer sizes.
+Asock now supports TLS, but it does now yet have a concept of rate-limiting, or maximum transfer size.

 How is it used?
 ===============